raiane-oliveira/bookwise/README.md

  <a href="#-about">About</a> •
  <a href="#-features">Features</a> •
  <a href="#-tech-stack">Tech Stack</a> •
+ <a href="#-documentation">Documentation</a> •
  <a href="#-learnings">Learnings</a> •
  <a href="#-feedbacks">Feedbacks</a>
 </p>

 ## 💻 About

-A full-stack application that manages a virtual library, with the possibility to create an account, review, explore and search books, as well as visit other users profiles.
+A full-stack application that manages a virtual library, with the possibility to create an account, review, explore, search books, and visit other user's profiles.

 <img src="https://github.com/raiane-oliveira/bookwise/assets/100815627/6046d25a-3507-45bf-8762-cd0dbaee88d7" />